Yeh Rishta Kya Kehlata Hai: Filming

-The series is mainly filmed in the Film City at Goregaon in Mumbai.
+The series is mainly filmed in Film City, Goregaon in Mumbai.
 As the story is based in Udaipur of Rajasthan, some scenes were filmed there.
 In December 2013, a sequence was shot at Wai.
 Sequences were also filmed in Rishikesh during 2016 and March 2018.
 In March 2017, the wedding track of Kartik and Naira was filmed in Bikaner, Rajasthan.

 The show as also filmed in various foreign locations including Bangkok in 2014, Cape Town in 2015, Hong Kong in 2015, Switzerland in 2016 and Greece in 2017.

-On 13 April 2021, Maharashtra's Chief Minister Uddhav Thackeray announced a sudden curfew due to increased Covid cases in Maharashtra, while the production halted from 14 April 2021 and the production and filming location was soon shifted temporarily from Mumbai to Silvassa along with other shows Anupamaa, Aai Kuthe Kay Karte and Mann Kee Awaaz Pratigya 2 of the same production house.
+On 13 April 2021, Maharashtra's Chief Minister Uddhav Thackeray announced a sudden curfew due to increased COVID cases in Maharashtra, while the production halted from 14 April 2021.
+Production and filming location were soon shifted temporarily from Mumbai to Silvassa along with the shows Anupamaa, Aai Kuthe Kay Karte and Mann Kee Awaaz Pratigya 2 of the same production house.
 After two months of shooting in Silvassa, the team shifted back to Film City, Mumbai on 10 June 2021.

 In October 2021, the team flew to Udaipur to shoot initial episodes after the generation leap including introduction sequences.

 In April 2022 to May 2022, the team flew to Jaipur to shoot Abhimanyu and Akshara's wedding sequence.

+From November 2023 to December 2023, the team shot the initial episodes of fourth generation in Mahabaleshwar, which was used as a dupe for Mussoorie.